 Open patient: If data is available, the folder icon will be shown in color.
-Clicking on "Open patient" will open the UNEEGTM EpiSight Viewer with the EEG traces and the analysis of the patient's data.
+Clicking on "Open data" will open the UNEEG EpiSight window with the analysis and the EEG traces showing the patient's data.
 This can also be done by clicking on the icon in column "Open" or with a double click on the row in the patient list.
 If no data is available, the folder icon "Open data" will be shown in grey.
 You can then connect to the UNEEG ProConnect or import data manually.

 Generate report: Clicking on "Report" will lead you to the report window.
-For more details go to the section UNEEGTM EpiSight report.
+For more details go to the section UNEEG EpiSight report.